iyifr/iyifr/README.md

 ## About Me
-- I write code for the web with React and Vue.js
+- I write code for the web with Typescript
-- I build API's with Typescript
+- I build backends with Typescript
 - Chelsea Fan #Ktbffh

 ### Intimately familiar with...
 - Typescript / Javascript
 - SQL
-- Supabase
 - Hono
 - Next.js
-- Tailwind CSS
+- TailwindCSS, PandaCSS

-## Things I've taken interest in (truncated)
+## Things I've taken an interest in (tech)
-- Neat UI
+- Design Systems
-- Handling Errors in UI
+- UI Consistency
+- Authentication & Authorization
 - Modeling state with State Machines
-- Astrophysics
-- Frank Ocean's Discography

 ### Got a web project and a budget?
 Reach out.
 iyimide@skiff.com